kenyancommunityinscotland/kenyancommunityinscotland/README.md

-# Kenyan Community in Scotland 🇰🇪 Kenyan Flag Scottish Flag UK Flag
+# 🇰🇪 Kenyan Community in Scotland 🇬🇧

 Welcome to the official GitHub page of the **Kenyan Community in Scotland**!